Annual report 2015-2016 Fuelling global innovation

-CIPO's business development officers (BDOs) maintain strategic alliances with business organizations, governments, incubators/accelerators, post-secondary institutions and other economic development organizations across Canada.
-Our BDOs engage with organizations at the regional level through one-on-one meetings, IP awareness raising sessions, and participation in sector-specific tradeshows and events.
+CIPO's Business Development Officers (BDO) maintain strategic alliances with business organizations, governments, incubators/accelerators, post-secondary institutions and other economic development organizations across Canada.
+Our Business Development Officers (BDO) engage with organizations at the regional level through one-on-one meetings, IP awareness raising sessions, and participation in sector-specific tradeshows and events.
 This on-the-ground contact is vital for addressing gaps that currently exist for businesses trying to access and strategically use IP to improve their business outcomes.

-Last year, CIPO focused its efforts to mobilize the BDOs to provide specialized information and advice to high-growth sectors and partnered with Communitech in Kitchener-Waterloo and Innovacorp Enterprise Centre in Halifax.
-We also made essential connections and built capacity in Vancouver to pave the way for an expansion of the BDO team.
+Last year, CIPO focused its efforts to mobilize the Business Development Officers (BDO) to provide specialized information and advice to high-growth sectors and partnered with Communitech in Kitchener-Waterloo and Innovacorp Enterprise Centre in Halifax.
+We also made essential connections and built capacity in Vancouver to pave the way for an expansion of the IP Advisor team.